Professor Stephen Rippon

 Three projects show the impact that my research is having on the management of historic landscapes and their presentation to the public.
 An Arts and Humanities Research Council Knowledge Transfer Fellowship allowed me to work with Essex County Council and the RSPB to study the historic landscape of a new nature reserve on the South Essex Marshes, on the north back of the Thames Estuary east of London.
 Interest in that project led Southend-on-Sea Borough Council to commission a similar study of the Stonebridge area where there are plans to enhance public access to the countryside.
 I also advised the Olympic Legacy Company, Essex County Council and Wessex Archaeology on future plans for one of the Olympic venues (the Mountain Biking venue at Hadleigh Farm in Essex).
 I currently hold a major National Lottery Heritge Fund grant to support public engagement in archaeology at Ipplepen in South Devon and Bere Ferrers and Calstock in the Tamar Valley through the Understanding Landscapes project.

-I have had interdisciplinary research collaborations with geographers, palaeoenvironmentalists, and historians (for example through the Whittlewood Project, and his work on pollen sequences in Devon).
+I have had interdisciplinary research collaborations with geographers, palaeoenvironmentalists, and historians: recent such project include:

-My recent Leverhulme Trust funded project - Planning in the Early Medieval Landscape - was a collaboration with Professsor John Blair at the University of Oxford.
+Planning in the Early Medieval Landscape - a collaboration with Professsor John Blair at the University of Oxford.

-My current AHRC-funded project Manifestations of Empire is a collaboration with Dr Andy Seaman of Canterbury Christ Church University.
+Manifestations of Empire: a collaboration with Dr Andy Seaman of Cardiff University.

 I supervise research students studying a range of topics across a broad range of fields including: